lhenry97/Group_1-Project_4/README.md

 ### Contents
 -**Kt_intial_model.pkl:** This is the unoptimised saved version of the keras tuner model

--**Kt_best_model.pkl:** This is the saved optimised version of the keras tuner model which utilises a function for hyperparameter tuning.
+-**Kt_second_model.pkl:** This is the saved optimised version of the keras tuner model which utilises a function for hyperparameter tuning.

+-**kt_best_model.pkl:** This is the model containing the higher accuracy value of the two models.
+This has been used in the application.

 ### Steps
 1. **Initial Model Training:** Initially a keras tuner model was trained that contained two hidden layers with 8 neurons in the first layer and 5 in the second.
 The model was then compiled using Adam as the optimizer and the epochs set to 100.
 2. **Optimised Model Training:** A second keras tuner model was then trained utilising a function to identify the best parameters for the model.
-It identified three hidden layers with the first having 32 neurons, the second also 32 and the third 16 neurons.
+It identified three hidden layers with the first having 32 neurons, the second also 32 and the third 8 neurons.
 The optimizer was also identified to be Adam and the epoch was set to 50.

 ### Model Evaluation
 The model was evaluated using accuracy, precision, recall, F1 score, and confusion matrices using test data.

 ### Results
-The model's performance slightly improved after hyperparameter tuning, which is reflected in:
-- A small increase in accuracy (from 97.18% to 98.59%).
-- Minor increase in precision and F1-scores for class 0 (benign).
-- A slight decrease in misclassifications for class 1 (malignant) from 3 to 1.

-Therefore, hyperparameter tuning slightly increased the model's ability to differentiate between the classes.
+In the case of when the models were run in the notebook the following results were shown:
+First Model:
+    Accuracy = 0.9859
+    Class 0:
+        precision = 0.98
+        recall = 1.00
+        f1-core = 0.99
+    Class 1:
+        precision = 1.00
+        recall = 0.96
+        f1-core = 0.98

+Second Model (Optimised):
+    Accuracy = 0.9789
+    Class 0:
+        precision = 0.98
+        recall = 0.99
+        f1-core = 0.98
+    Class 1:
+        precision = 0.98
+        recall = 0.96
+        f1-core = 0.97

+It was identifed that re-running the keras tuner resulted in accuracy fluctuations within ~2% for both models.The two models appeared to perform similarly as when re-running the models, the models would often alternate between which performed better or worse.
+This is considered normal and is likely due to the nature of the keras tuner model and its inherent randomness in the training process.
+Due to this, as higher accuracy scores were found to usually correlate with higher precision, recall and f1-scores, the model saved is based on the highest accuracy value.

 # Ensemble, Looking Forward and Conclusion